Hariharanpugazh/713322AD035/README.md

 Contact: [Harlee](https://www.harlee.pro)
 ---

 This project was developed as part of a 3-hour assessment challenge.
-All requirements from Affordmed’s documentation were followed, with care taken to ensure a clean, maintainable frontend experience.
+All requirements from Company’s documentation were followed, with care taken to ensure a clean, maintainable frontend experience.